-The key for success of such a framework lays in the scope and flexibility of the framework.
+The key to the success of such a framework lies in its scope and flexibility.
 Usually, processes in bureaucracies are well-planned down to the smallest detail and subject to strict procedural rules.
-Since, it is impossible to account for every potential risk scenario – simply for the reason that we are unaware of many of them -, a proper risk management framework must come in form of a broad sketch of main functions that enter into force in a stress situation.
+Since it is impossible to account for every potential risk scenario – simply for the reason that we are unaware of many of them -, a proper risk management framework must come in form of a broad sketch of main functions that enter into force in a stressful situation.
 Ideally, a government has a whole ministry that is responsible to work on these frameworks and is gaining vast powers in case of emergencies.
 In order to account for the dissimilarity of varying risk scenarios, the ministry must first identify a long list of potential risks and group structurally similar scenarios together.
-For example, fires, floods and tsunamis require the large-scale mobilisation of heavy machinery, or cyber attacks and attempts to overthrow the government both require quick safety measures to protect vital information and people in the government.
-Grouping similar potential risk scenarios together will not only help coping with already experienced scenarios, but also enhance efficiency when new situations emerge that can be put into one of the identified categories.
+For example, fires, floods and tsunamis require the large-scale mobilisation of heavy machinery, while cyber-attacks and attempts to overthrow the government both require quick safety measures to protect vital information and people in the government.
+Grouping similar potential risk scenarios together will not only help to cope with already experienced scenarios but also enhance efficiency when new situations emerge that can be put into one of the identified categories.